MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-lro.md

 * In synchronous clients, long-running operations will return a `SyncPoller` instance.
 * In asynchronous clients, long-running operations will return a `PollerFlux` instance.

 Both `SyncPoller` and `PollerFlux` are the client-side abstractions intended to simplify the interaction with long-running server-side operations.
-The remainder of this document outlines best practices when working with these types.
+The rest of this article outlines best practices when working with these types.

 ## Synchronous long-running operations